 - a zip-lock bag.

-- Wash the fruit thoroughly, and then get rid of the clusters with leaves and stems.
+- Wash the fruit thoroughly, and then remove the clusters with leaves and stems.

 - Take a zip-lock bag and put berries inside.
-Place them in one layer like you see in the picture, and try to get rid of the air as much as possible before sealing the lock.
+Place them in one layer, as in the picture, and try to get rid of the air as much as possible before sealing the bag.

 - Freeze for further use.

-Try it, and tell me your favorite way to freeze black chokeberries!
-Leave your feedback in the comment section below!
+Try it out and share your favorite method for freezing black chokeberries!
+Please leave your feedback in the comments below!